Saari Residence in Mynämäki, Finland

 The Saari Residence is an international artist in residence in Mynämäki, Southwest Finland, run by Kone Foundation.
 Located in a culturally and historically significant countryside setting, the Residence offers an excellent and inspiring working environment for artistic development and creativity.
 Residence participants are encouraged to delve into their artistic work and to develop potential new directions for it side by side with the other residents.
 The Saari Residence also provides a unique platform for artists to meet each other and share their ideas.

 The Saari Residence, which has been operating since 2008, brings together professional artists and artistic workgroups from all disciplines.
-The residency also hosts Saari Invited Artists working on ecological themes as well as short term visits for researchers funded by Kone Foundation.
-Every year, the Saari Residence provides work facilities for around 50 individual artists, researchers or working groups.
+Each year, approximately 50 individual artists, researchers, or working groups work at the Saari Residence.

 Who can apply?